bsnape/webdriver-highlight/README.md

 This very brief example demonstrates how to highlight elements in the browser when performing WebDriver commands.

+The accompanying blog post can be found [here](http://bensnape.com/highlighting-elements-in-selenium-webdriver/).

 ## Running the example

 Please ensure that you have <a href="http://maven.apache.org/">Maven</a> installed.